 Their meta-analysis found that AMED consumers drank significantly more alcohol.
 That is, in comparison to those who drank alcohol only (AO).
-However, AMED consumers drank the same amount of alcohol when they mixed it with an energy drink and when they didn’t.
+But AMED consumers drank the same amount of alcohol when they mixed it with an energy drink and when they didn’t.

 Some questions asked about the heaviest drinking occasions during the previous month.
 On those occasions, AMED consumers drank much less alcohol when they mixed it with energy drinks than when they didn’t.